karenpayneoregon/winforms-embed-resources/readme.md

 # About

-Provides code to read/display images from a Windows From project resource, in this case to a PictureBox.
+Provides code to read/display images from a Windows Form project resource, in this case to a PictureBox.

 - Method to get all icon and bitmaps into a single list.
 - Extension methods to separate icon and bitmaps from above list.